Rediscovering One of the Institute's First Women of Color

 T: After my marriage I arrived in Edmonton too late in the year (1966) for the start of the academic term, but the University of Alberta asked me to instruct a course on Feynman quantum electrodynamics.
 In December, they offered me an assistant professorship, but, by that time, I was pregnant.
 There was no adequate child care then, and no day care.
 Smoking was not prohibited, and I could not find a babysitter who did not smoke.
 I decided that I would have to take a leave of absence to care for my child.
 I gave a seminar on June 7, and three weeks later my child was born.
 By September, I started going back to work whenever I could.
 I would spend the afternoons there reading to try to keep myself in touch with the field in the hopes that I could return.
 But then I had a difficult second pregnancy.

 Eventually, I realized it was too much.
 I had missed three or four years of the latest research.
 I tried to go back and ask for my job once again.
-However, at that time, the University was having difficulties.
-Even men could not keep their jobs and the University felt they could not afford to hire women, especially women whose husbands were already provided for.
+However, at that time, the university was having difficulties.
+Even men could not keep their jobs and the university felt they could not afford to hire women, especially women whose husbands were already provided for.

-In 1973, I started taking computing courses at the University and, again, I was at the top of my class.
+In 1973, I started taking computing courses at the university and, again, I was at the top of my class.
 The physics department immediately sought to hire me, as they needed a programmer who could do numerical analysis on the computer.
 I was one of the only ones that knew physics and programming, so I got the job immediately.
 I would do the work at home and send the results to the physicists on the computer.
 I used to give them ideas, so many of them listed me as a co-author on their work.
 There are even one or two articles that I wrote on my own.
 From 1976–92, I was a computer programmer.

 I also started doing volunteer work at the blood donor clinic and the cancer institute.
 I found great satisfaction in helping.
 When I started working at a Good Samaritan nursing home, they suggested that I take a palliative care course.
-That was an important life experience for me; I learned how to take care of people.
+That was an important life experience for me; I learned how to take care of terminally ill people.
 Later, at the elementary school where my grandchildren were, I realized no one was teaching the children coding.
 The school said they didn’t have anyone who could teach them, so I learned and I taught them and the kids loved it.
 They all wanted to leave their classes to learn to code.
 The teachers recommended me for the YMCA Women of Distinction award.
 I was one of ten women nominated, and I won.

 Although I could not pursue my research career in physics, I continued to tutor many university students in math and physics.
 I tried to keep up with the latest developments in particle physics.
 My advice to my children and grandchildren and all of the younger generations today is to pursue your passion, learn from others, and be humble.
 Your life will be enriched beyond your imagination.